gtoutin/focus/README.md

 ## How to setup the bot

-- Need an env file for twitter credentials:
+- Create an env file for twitter credentials with the format:

 ```
 CONS_KEY=your_key